na-na-hi/renget/archive/tmd2many_items.md

 	Be sure that the Primary Ingredient has the strongest flavor or else the outcome might be unexpected.
 Make sure the flavors add up to meet the item's requirements.
 	For example: Spicy 2 + Sour 3 combination will result in a Sour Slaw.
 	In order to achieve mixed food combinations, the flavors must equal each other in intensity.
-Name | Description | Effects | Requirements: (Primary Item + Secondary Item)
+	Random flavors are rolled with a 1d5, based on result: 1.
+Spicy 2.
+Dry 3.
+Sweet 4.
+Bitter 5.
+Sour Name | Description | Effects | Requirements: (Primary Item + Secondary Item)
 ------ | ------ | ------ | ------
 Spiced Soup | Spicy and aromatic purée that will wake you up, for sure. | Increases Attack by 1 stage. | Spicy 2